At-A-Glance: Our View on Food Labeling

 - We understand that consumers want to know more about their food and believe this framework will provide consistency in access to information about the use of GMOs in the food system across the country.
 It also avoids the alternative patchwork of state laws and the negative impacts these would have for consumers, small businesses, and the farmers who grow our food.

 - The safety of our products is our first priority, and multiple health societies, hundreds of independent scientific experts and dozens of governments around the world have determined that foods and ingredients developed through biotechnology [or genetic modification (GM)] are safe.

-- We oppose current state by state initiatives to mandate labeling of ingredients developed from GM seeds in the absence of any demonstrated risks.
-Such mandatory labeling could imply that food products containing these ingredients are somehow inferior to their conventional or organic counterparts, and creates a confusing and costly patchwork of state laws.
+- We have historically opposed state by state initiatives to mandate labeling of ingredients developed from GM seeds in the absence of any demonstrated risks.
+Such labeling creates a confusing and costly patchwork of state laws.

 Monsanto’s Role in Food Production